New manager at Chassahowitzka National Wildlife Refuge Complex

 The 46-acre Crystal River National Wildlife Refuge consists of several islands surrounded by the spring-fed waters of Kings Bay.
 Established in 1983, the refuge provides warm water spring habitat for West Indian manatees that migrate there each winter.

 The Chassahowitzka National Wildlife Refuge Complex also includes three refuges in the Tampa Bay area: Egmont Key, Passage Key, and Pinellas National Wildlife Refuges.
 Located at the entrance to Tampa Bay, Egmont Key was established in 1974 to protect such species as least terns and gopher tortoises.
 Passage Key was established in 1905, as one of the first refuges in the system.
-The 30-acre barrier island hosts the largest royal tern and sandwich tern colonies in Florida.
+The 30-acre barrier hosts the largest royal tern and sandwich tern colonies in Florida.
 The 394-acre Pinellas National Wildlife Refuge was established in 1951 and serves as a breeding ground for colonial bird species like herons, egrets, and cormorants.
 It has the largest brown pelican rookery in Florida.